-Led by the Centers for Medicare & Medicaid Services (CMS), the Quality Improvement Organization (QIO) Program is one of the largest federal programs dedicated to improving health quality at the local level.
+Led by the Centers for Medicare & Medicaid Services (CMS), the Quality Improvement Organization (QIO) Program is one of the largest federal programs dedicated to improving health quality at the community level for people with Medicare.
+We support a person-oriented model of care and help reduce provider burden, so they can spend more time focusing on patients.

 - Make care safer by reducing harm caused in the delivery of care.